aws/aws-extensions-for-dotnet-cli/docs/Layers.md

 When the manifest is read all NuGet packages listed in **PackageReference** elements along with their dependencies will be copied to the store.

 The manifest can be set for the **publish-layer** command with the `--package-manifest` switch.
-If the switch is not set then the command will look for a csproj of fsproj in the current directory.
+If the switch is not set then the command will look for a csproj or fsproj in the current directory.

 #### Store Output Manifest